abrasive/shairport/README.md

 Starting and stopping Shairport Sync automatically is taken care of differently in different versions of Linux – see the previous section for an example of installing into a `systemd` or a System V based system.

 **(2) Settings:**
 To get the best from Shairport Sync, you’ll need to (a) give Shairport Sync a service name by which it will be seen in iTunes etc., (b) specify the output device to use and (c) specify the name of the mixer volume control to use to control the output level.
-To get values for (b) and (b) you might need to explore the ALSA output devices with a program like `alsamixer` or similar.
+To get values for (b) and (c) you might need to explore the ALSA output devices with a program like `alsamixer` or similar.

 Shairport Sync reads settings from a configuration file at `/etc/shairport-sync.conf`.
 When you run `$sudo make install`, a sample configuration file is installed (or updated) at `/etc/shairport-sync.conf.sample`.
 This contains all the setting groups and all the settings available, but they all are commented out (comments begin with `//`) so that default values are used.
 The file contains explanations of the settings, useful hints and suggestions.
 In addition, if the file doesn't already exist, a default configuration is installed at `/etc/shairport-sync.conf`, which should work in almost any system with a sound card.